thyrlian/AirPdfPrinter/README.md

     sed -i.bak "s/FROM arm32v7\/ubuntu:/FROM ubuntu:/" Dockerfile && rm Dockerfile.bak
     ```

   * **Network**: With the option `--network=host` set, the container will use the Docker host network stack.
 When using host network mode, it would discard published ports, thus we don't need to publish any port with the `run` command (e.g.: `-p 631:631 -p 5353:5353/udp`).
 And in this way, we don't require `dbus` (a simple interprocess messaging system) package in the container.
-For more information, please check [here](https://docs.docker.com/engine/reference/run/#network-settings) and [here](https://docs.docker.com/network/host/).
+However, the `dbus` service is still needed on the host machine, and even it is deactivated, it would be automatically triggered to active when `avahi-daemon` starts running.
+For more information about Docker's network, please check [here](https://docs.docker.com/engine/reference/run/#network-settings) and [here](https://docs.docker.com/network/host/).

 * **Output**